topleet/MSR2022/README.md

 The code first computed the absolute difference between the synthetic beta and the identified beta (with an upper limit of 1 to enable easy conversion to a color).
-Both variables should closely correspond to each other withing a good methodology.
+Both variables should closely correspond to each.

 Finally, we produce different plots to visualize the results.
 ```R